top of page

 About

-Jenna Ng is Senior Lecturer in Film and Interactive Media at the University of York, UK.
+Jenna Ng is Head of School of Communication and Arts at the University of Queensland, Australia.
 She is the editor of Understanding Machinima: essays on filmmaking in virtual worlds (Bloomsbury, 2013) and the author of The Post-Screen Through Virtual Reality, Holograms and Projection Mapping: Where Screen Boundaries Lie (Amsterdam University Press, 2021).
 She publishes mainly on digital and visual culture, but also has research interests in interactive storytelling, the philosophy of technology, the posthuman, computational culture, and the digital humanities.

 Areas of Focus